MicrosoftDocs/power-platform/power-platform/alm/set-up-pipelines.md

 #### Delete a pipeline you own from Power Apps

 Select **Delete** on the command bar to delete the currently selected pipeline in the dropdown list.
-A confirmation message will appear regarding your intent and knowledge of the consequence.
+A confirmation message appears regarding your intent and knowledge of the consequence.

 This action doesn't remove the run history for the pipeline nor does it delete the associated environment records from the host.